 Cleaning Guides

-How to Get Rid of Mould on Walls
+Get Rid of Mould on Walls Permanently: Step-by-Step Guide You Can Trust

-When it comes to unwanted situations at home, there’s probably nothing any homeowner or tenant dislikes more than mould and mildew, especially if it’s located on walls.
-The fungi look ugly, are bad for your health, and spread really fast.
+When it comes to unwanted situations at home, there’s probably nothing any homeowner or tenant dislikes more than mould and mildew, especially if it’s located on the walls.
+Not only are the fungi unsightly, but they are also bad for your health and tend to spread very fast.

-Fun fact: these fungi are found more often in newer homes, rather than the old ones.
-Newer housings have tighter seals around doors and windows, which in turn causes more humidity and hence – mould.
+Fun fact: mould is found more often in newer homes, than in the old ones.
+Newer housings have tighter seals around doors and windows, which, in turn, causes more humidity and mould.

 So, if you:

-• Found out that mould is growing behind some of your furniture;
+• Found out that mould is growing on the walls behind some of your furniture;

 • Have coughs and colds for no apparent reason only when you’re at home;